 The University’s property insurance only covers property that is owned by the University.
 It does not cover damage to students' personal property.
 It is highly recommended that students insure their own personal property via their parent’s homeowners insurance or a renters/tenants insurance policy.
-It is important to confirm with your homeowners insurance carrier that student’s property (including computers and other electronics) will be fully covered for loss while housed outside of the family dwelling.
+It is important to confirm with your homeowner's insurance carrier that the student’s property (including computers and other electronics) will be fully covered for loss while housed outside of the family dwelling.

 As stated in the Student Handbook and the housing contract, the University assumes no legal obligation to pay for loss of or damage to items of student’s personal property occurring on campus or in its buildings or storage areas.

 Due to space restrictions, storage is not available on the University campus.
 Due to parking restrictions, drop-off storage pods are not permitted on campus.
 Off-campus storage facilities are available in the local area.